 The School of Earth Sciences is home to diverse research activities that are well supported by equipment and technology both in the lab and field.
 Our research interests include: the solid Earth, the fluid Earth (including our atmosphere and oceans), and processes that operate at the interface between these regions.
 Current research activities in the School include: climate variability and change, sedimentary geology, palaeontology and the physics and chemistry of the Earth’s deep interior.

-Students in the Master of Science (Earth Sciences) who have a weighted average mark of 80% or higher in the prerequisite undergraduate major, are eligible for consideration for the Graduate Research Program in Science.
+Students in the Master of Science (Earth Sciences) who have a weighted average mark of 80% or higher in the prerequisite undergraduate major, are eligible for consideration for the Graduate Research Pathway in Science.
 This is a five-year course of study comprising the Master of Science and the Doctor of Philosophy (PhD).
 Find out more.

 As a graduate of this program, one can find a rewarding career in government organisations, research institutions, environmental consultancies, and the oil, gas and mining industries.

 As a graduate, you may find a rewarding career as a:

 - Mine geologist